-Thailand is a country that is known for their harmonious food dishes, quaint rice paddies, sprawling jungle forests, idyllic villages, stunning coastline, and the devout connection to Buddhism.
-The country is located in southeast Asia and it boasts a unique mix with the past and modernity.
+Thailand is a country that is known for its harmonious food dishes, quaint rice paddies, sprawling jungle forests, idyllic villages, stunning coastline, and the devout connection to Buddhism.
+The country is located in southeast Asia, and it boasts a unique mix of the past and modernity.

 Tourists can tour the ancient ruins and extravagant temples, or they can step into the busy urban landscape.
 It is also a country where you can transcend into nature and relax on some of the world’s most beautiful beaches.